pambrose/battlesnake-examples/README.md

 2) Follow the [Snake Execution](#snake-execution) instructions to run a snake.

-3) After starting the snake, click on **Open Browser** on the pop-up window and use the displayed URL as the snake URL.
+3) After starting the snake, click on **Open Browser** on the pop-up window

+4) Use the URL displayed in the Gitpod browser window as the snake URL.

 ### [repl.it](https://repl.it)